Runa's Clause

 3. The parties agree that the Projected Total Food Waste related to this Agreement will be quantified in the Initial Food Waste Report and then (together with the Total Food Waste) in the subsequent Annual Food Waste Reports.

-4. The Supplier shall, subject to [reasonable] access to the Customer’s Food Waste data in accordance with clauses [2.1 and 2.2]: [Drafting note: This obligation may be given to the Customer or to both parties jointly.
+4. The Supplier shall, subject to [reasonable] access to the Customer’s Food Waste data in accordance with clauses [2.1 and 2.2]: [Drafting note: this obligation may be given to the Customer or to both parties jointly.
 It is possible that either a discount or increase in price may be necessary to cover the additional expense in creating the necessary reports.]

 4.1. collate its own data and the Customer’s data on Food Waste, and analyse that data as required in order to produce the Initial Food Waste Report and the Annual Food Waste Reports;